maham-khurshid/DataScience/ProjectMagist/Readme.md

 The database include data from Magist-software from (2016 to 2018) only.
 This data consist of different product categories offered by it.
 However Eniac only consist of tech Ecommerce product.

-**So, to analyse whether this is the perfect fit for Eniac to enter the Brazilian market, our focus only on Tech-Categories**
+**So, to analyse whether this is the perfect fit for Eniac to enter the Brazilian market, our focus will be on only Tech-Categories from the data given**